Pushing the Limits of Block Rotations in Post-Training Quantization: Background and Related Work

-\paragraph{Structured rotations.} Early works using online rotations, such as QuIP \cite{chee2023quip}, adopt random dense orthonormal matrices, requiring \( \mathcal{O}(d^2) \) operations to rotate an activation vector \(X \in \mathbb{R}^d \).
+\textbf{Structured rotations.} Early works with online rotations adopt dense matrices~\cite{chee2023quip}, requiring \( \mathcal{O}(d^2) \) operations to rotate \(X \in \mathbb{R}^d \).
 One line of work reduces this complexity by imposing algebraic structure on full-vector rotations.
 For example, FlatQuant~\cite{sun2024flatquant} learns Kronecker decompositions of dense matrices, reducing the cost to \( \mathcal{O}(d \sqrt{d}) \).
-Other approaches further restrict structure: QuaRot \cite{QuaRot} adopts random Hadamard rotations and ButterflyQuant \cite{xu2025butterflyquant} learns butterfly factorizations of Givens matrices, both admitting \( \mathcal{O}(d \log d) \) implementations.
+Other approaches further restrict structure: QuaRot adopts random Hadamard rotations and ButterflyQuant \cite{xu2025butterflyquant} learns factorizations of Givens matrices, both admitting \( \mathcal{O}(d \log d) \) implementations.
 A complementary strategy is to independently apply rotations to fixed-size partitions of \( X \), yielding block rotations.
 DuQuant~\cite{lin2024duquant} composes dense block rotations with permutations, reducing memory to \( \mathcal{O}(b^2) \) for block size \( b \) while requiring \( \mathcal{O}(db) \) operations at inference.
 In practice, block Hadamard rotations have emerged as the most common structured rotation, reducing the computational cost to \( \mathcal{O}(d \log b) \).
-Recent works such as MR-GPTQ~\cite{egiazarian2025bridging} and BRQ~\cite{shao2025block} study block Hadamard rotations with microscaled (MX) datatypes, underscoring their practical relevance in modern PTQ pipelines.
+Recent concurrent works such as MR-GPTQ~\cite{egiazarian2026bridging} and BRQ~\cite{shao2025block} study block Hadamard rotations with microscaled (MX) datatypes, underscoring their practical relevance in modern PTQ pipelines.
 Our work takes a complementary perspective.
 Rather than proposing a new family of structured rotations or focusing on their interaction with specific numerical formats, we analyze the outlier suppression capabilities of Hadamard rotations, and use the resulting insights to design an equalization framework that maintains these capabilities under block structure constraints.